University of Missouri School of Medicine Rural Track Elective Program Opportunities

 - Obstetrics & Gynecology

-As of mid-summer 2018, 50 medical students and residents have participated in these offerings.
+As of December 2020, the fifth year of the federal grant program, nearly 500 medical students and residents have participated in these rural-focused offerings.

 For more information on these efforts, please see the feature article in the Rural Monitor, Mizzou Educates the Next Generation of Rural Providers through Lectures, Clerkships, and Community Integration.